RomansWorks/PCombinator/README.md

 - [ ] Add documentation regarding token counting, prompt distance, compression, and other optimization techniques.
 - [ ] Add additional literature pointers showing the sensitivity of outcomes to minor variation in prompt (specifically find the separators article)
 - [ ] Add vision model examples
+- [ ] Document how context + filter / combinators can be used to filter only some examples to add to prompt in runtime.
+- [ ] Partial application user story

 </details>
 <br/>